 - List of affected employees (name and social security number) and amount of eligible wages per employee.

 - Active sales and use tax Merchant Registration Certificate that includes the inoperable business location.

 - Copy of Department of Labor Quarterly Unemployment and Disability Insurance Tax Return for the 3rd and 4th quarters of 2017 including the quarterly report of wages paid to each employee.
-Employers should take this time to ensure the names and social security numbers in these reports tie to the information to be included in the list of affected employees.
+Employers should ensure the names and social security numbers in these reports tie to the information to be included in the list of affected employees.

-- Bank account information (Refundable credit will be paid via direct deposit)
+- Bank account information (Refundable credit will only be paid via direct deposit)

-In case of qualified wages paid by third-party payers, the Department of Treasury will need to provide guidance regarding the documents required to evidence wages paid to each employee.
+In case of qualified wages paid by third-party payers, the PRTD will need to provide guidance regarding the documents required to evidence wages paid to each employee.

 The refundable credit application must be submitted before December 31, 2018.
 Any submitted application is final; there is no opportunity to amend submitted applications.